-Wichita State upgrades to HD with Utah Scientific
+Wichita State Upgrades to HD With Utah Scientific

-Wichita State University has installed Utah Scientific equipment in its Media Resources Center (MRC) as part of a plant-wide upgrade to HD.
+SALT LAKE CITY: Wichita State University has installed Utah Scientific equipment in its Media Resources Center (MRC) as part of a plant-wide upgrade to HD.
 The upgrade allows the MRC to supply HD content to the entire campus, and will soon enable it to serve the public via the local cable provider, Cox Communications.
-The MRC operates WSU-TV, produces videos, provides media for classrooms and does some student training.
+The MRC operates WSU-TV, produces videos, provides media for classrooms, and does some student training.

 The MRC is now equipped with a UTAH-400 routing switcher V-64R frame loaded 32x32 for 3G HD/SD, an SC-400 control system with an MX-Lator Control Translation Unit, various panels and a Softpanel-2 GUI, and a TSG-490Y sync generator with changeover capability.
-MX-Lator will enable the new router to interface with the school's existing Utah Scientific analog router.
+MX-Lator will enable the new router to interface with the school's existing Utah Scientific analog router, which has been in service since 1986 and is still in use.
 The MRC uses the new equipment for TV production in an on-air environment, with the UTAH-400 router feeding the production switcher sources along with monitors in Wichita State's newly outfitted production studio.

+"We chose Utah Scientific equipment for its versatility, as well as its ease of installation, programming, and operation," said Marty Heffner, chief engineer at the MRC, Wichita State University.
+"We really liked the variety of router control panels, and the fact that the new digital panels allow us to continue working with the old analog router as we phase out of analog production.
+Plus, Utah Scientific is the only company to offer a no-fee 10-year warranty."

+The UTAH-400 is specifically designed to address the growing requirement for large switching systems with its ability to expand seamlessly from 8x8 to 1152x1152 and beyond.
+The UTAH-400 is based on a new matrix architecture that greatly reduces the complexity of large systems, resulting in considerable improvements in rack space and power requirements as well as yielding significant cost reductions.

 The latest product and technology information